jod35/fastapi-beyond-crud-docs/docs/chapter2.md

 ### The Request Body and Pydantic

 As your application grows, you'll often need to send complex data structures to the server for example, when creating a new product or updating a user profile.
-While you could pass this data through query parameters, it quickly becomes unwieldy.
+While you could pass this data through query parameters, it quickly becomes difficult to manage.

 Instead, use a **Request Body**.
-FastAPI harnesses Pydantic to let you define exactly what your data should look like using simple Python classes.
+FastAPI uses Pydantic to let you define exactly what your data should look like using simple Python classes.

 ```python title="Request Body"
 # inside main.py